mylonics/zephyr-ide/docs/MANUAL.md

 - **Workspace** - Use this option to setup west and install Zephyr into the current workspace directory.\
 - **Global** - Use this option if you want to use a global Zephyr setup located in the Zephyr IDE folder \
-- **External** - Use this option if you have Zephyr setup in another directory and what to use that
+- **External** - Use this option if you have Zephyr setup in another directory and want to use that

 The folder selected will house the west.yml, .west folder, zephyr folder and python environment.